kaylytran/CertAtheon/README.md

 CertAethon is a cloud-native certification management platform developed for CSCE 590 – Azure Cloud Native Development.
 It enables employees and administrators to manage, validate, and track certifications in real time, leveraging a modern Azure-based microservices architecture.

-> Developed by Team CertAefied Copilots | Instructor: Venkata Achanti
+> Developed by Team CertAefied Copilots

 ---